phphants/phph-site/README.md

 cp config/autoload/local.php.dist config/autoload/local.php
 ```

-Edit the configuration file accordingly with API tokens.
+Edit the configuration file accordingly with API tokens as required.
+You'll need to create applications and generate tokens for:

+ * Twitter (for social login)
+ * GitHub (for social login)
+ * Google recaptcha (for registration form captcha)
+ * AWS S3 (for avatar storage)

 The DB URL for the Docker environment is: